thosgood/this-weeks-finds/markdown/201-250/week212.md

     R[e] mod e2 + 1

-is just the real numbers with an odd element thrown in that satisfies e^2^ + 1 = 0.
-In other words, it\'s just the complex numbers made into a superalgebra in such a way that i is *odd*.
+is just the real numbers with an odd element thrown in that satisfies e^2 + 1 = 0.
+In other words, it's just the complex numbers made into a superalgebra in such a way that i is *odd*.

-The real reason I\'ve arranged these guys in a circle numbered from 0 to 7 is to remind you of the Clifford algebra clock in
-\"[week210](week210.html)\", where I discussed the super Brauer group of the real numbers, and said it was Z/8.
+The real reason I've arranged these guys in a circle numbered from 0 to 7 is to remind you of the Clifford algebra clock in ["Week 210"](#week210), where I discussed the super Brauer group of the real numbers, and said it was Z/8.

 Indeed, the central super division algebras are a complete set of